kaaneneskpc/F1DriversAndTracks/README.md

 # F1 Drivers App 🏎️

-A modern Android application that provides comprehensive information about Formula 1 drivers, circuits, and news.
+A modern Android application that provides comprehensive information about Formula 1 drivers and circuits.
 Built with Jetpack Compose and following clean architecture principles.

 ## Overview